 - Ask a trustworthy neighbor to keep an eye on your property

 - Have someone grab your mail while you’re on vacation

 - Keep your travel plans off social media

 Cars have the highest fatality rate of all the major forms of transportation.
-DUI represent about one-third of the total amount of these fatalities.
+DUIs represent about one-third of the total number of these fatalities.
 Texting while driving is quickly catching up.
 Below are several tips that can help you stay safe:

 - Use a designated driver or a car service such as Uber and Lift.

 - Maintain your vehicle and keep an emergency kit

 Decorating can become a fire hazard if not properly attended.
 Before you string lights onto your property, make sure you: